h15200/notes/react-testing-library.md

   1. getByRole

-  - query element exposed in the accessibiity tree.
+  - query element exposed in the accessability tree.
   - screen.getByRole('button', {name: /enter/i})
   - this should work most of the time